 - Turn oven broiler on to high heat.

-- Bring your marinara sauce in a medium saucepan to a simmer.
-Gently add the meatballs to the sauce.
-Load up your bun with the sauce and four meatballs.
+- Load up your bun with the sauce and 3-4 meatballs.
 Top with the shredded mozzarella cheese.
 Place under the broiler for 2-4 minutes, until the cheese melts and bread starts to get toasty.
 Remove, dive in and enjoy!

 *For the Smoked Marinara Sauce.

-I was looking for a wine that had bold enough flavors to stand up to the smoky meat, but also acidity to stand up to the smoked tomatoes from the marinara sauce.
+I like a wine that had bold enough flavors to stand up to the smoky meat, but also acidity to stand up to the smoked tomatoes from the marinara sauce.
 Several could easily work with this dish.
 You can stick with Italian reds, which are a go-to with meatballs and marinara sauce, like Barbera, Chianti, Nero d’Avola, and Nebbiolo to name a few.

 But since this was our Pacific NW smoky twist on a classic sub I wanted a wine from here.
 I wanted to make sure it was a wine with a good combination of fruit, some richness, and gusto, but also the acidity to stand up to the sauce.
-In Oregon we hardly have a problem with great acid in our wines, so I went with a Tempranillo from Rapter Ridge Winery.
+In Oregon we hardly have a problem with great acid in our wines, so I went with a local Tempranillo.